ceph/ceph/doc/cephadm/troubleshooting.rst

     0: [v2:127.0.0.1:3300/0,v1:127.0.0.1:6789/0] mon.myhostname

-This command sets up the environment in a way that is suitable for extended daemon maintenance and running the deamon interactively.
+This command sets up the environment in a way that is suitable for extended daemon maintenance and running the daemon interactively.

 .. _cephadm-restore-quorum: